 “Over in Odd," he wrote, "there was a fly that survived the winter and several attempts on its life.
-One citizen, according to Walter Steele from the Grant Logan store, had planned to kill the fly with a glue trap, but the trap stuck to the fly’s head, giving it a fancy parasol.
+According to Walter Steele from the Grant Logan store, one citizen had planned to kill the fly with a glue trap, but the trap stuck to the fly’s head, giving it a fancy parasol.

 “Plans are being made by the Odd Civic Betterment Club to have the fly attack the Fireco Monster.
 The hope is that the two will kill each other and get rid of the two beasts."

 Pauline Haga, a historian and newspaper columnist who collected more information on the phenomena than anyone else, reported that a spate of dog killings and animal attacks had been reported throughout the region at the time but that stories of encounters had not died down in the intervening decades.